cars-cnes/change-detection-for-natural-disaster-response/building_detection/README.md

 )
 ```

-Once all these steps have been carried out and parameterized, we can start training our neural network on the dataset and then save the best training weights.
+Once all these steps have been carried out and parameterized, we can start training our neural network on the dataset and then save the best training weights :
 ```
 trainer.fit(segmentation_model, datamodule=data_module)             # Training and validation stages for semantic segmentation model on dataset